 For the 2014-15 school year, Gardens Elementary worked with Pomeroy Elementary located at 920 Burke Rd Pasadena, Texas to expand the program to the campus in Pasadena ISD.
 The school along with YAH teaching artist Dixon implemented a three day pilot at the site along with professional development training for teachers, teaching assistants and family members in the Fall 2014.
 Sessions introduced strategies for integrating music into the classroom for children with various disabilities, provide resources and hands on training that have immediate applications to curriculum and IEP needs.

-Artist Joseph Dixon continues to engage students in Pasadena ISD and Avondale House through the Music 4 Everyone program.
+Artist Joseph Dixon continues to engage students at Avondale House, The River and others through art and music programming designed for clients with special needs.
 Avondale House, where he serves as arts instructor, provides the Creative Hands art room that provides interventional music activities and visual art projects designed for students with Autism and disabilities that will support the growth of communication and social skills, encourages fine and gross motor development and life skill improvements.
 This fine arts component supports the mission of Avondale House by focusing on providing activities such as silk screen printing, music, collage activities and more that promotes engagement of the students in order to reinforce developmental and academic objectives.